pypxe/PyPXE/DOCUMENTATION.md

 * `mode_debug` [Type: bool; Optional] - this indicates whether or not the DHCP server should be started in debug mode or not; by default it is set to 'False'

 ##HTTP Server `pypxe.http`
-The HTTP service can be imported one of two ways:
+The HTTP service can be imported _one_ of the following two ways:
 ```python
 from pypxe import http
 ```
-or
 ```python
 import pypxe.http
 ```